CRESTA: Tasks

-Hazard and Disaster Risk Assessment
+Hazard and disaster risk Assessment

 There is basically no risk that cannot be insured against, however it is difficult to assess how risky it is to give out insurance contracts to customers and to assess for insurance providers how high their rates should be.
 One main indicator for every insurer is the premiums that are paid for their reinsurance.
 When applying for reinsurance the forms will often be based on the models provided by CRESTA.

-CRESTA (Catastrophe Risk Evaluating and Standardising Target Accumulations) is an independent group led by Munich Re and Swiss Re which promotes the accurate and efficient mapping and evaluation of catastrophe perils.
-CRESTA furthermore and most importantly established a worldwide zone classification used within the insurance industry, the CRESTA Zones.
+CRESTA most importantly established a worldwide zone classification used within the insurance industry, the CRESTA Zones.
 The CRESTA Zones are defined for much of the world down to postcode level.
 CRESTA Zones can form the basis of reinsurance negotiation and portfolio analysis.

 In order for an insurer to calculate the risk distribution in their portfolio for each natural disaster type, accumulations of insured property in individual CRESTA Zones will be taken into account.

 In seismic risk analysis, for example, a successful loss estimation of insured and reinsured values depends on the seismic hazard analysis, on the vulnerability of facilities and on the ability to calculate the earthquake risk premium, also known as average annual loss (AAL).
 CRESTA is simply one of the biggest, if not the most comprehensive and most actual information resource for natural risks and hazards.

 On the downside, CRESTA specific information is not available freely.
 CRESTA zone information can either be bought directly from CRESTA or bundled with map systems.

 CRESTA zoning uses a simple rating scheme, where the higher the zone rating, the higher the exposure to that hazard.
 For example, Earthquake Exposure Zone 0 is low exposure, while Zone 4 is the highest.